-Get ACUVUE OASYS® if you don't want to pay top dollars: Convenience comes at a higher price and if you are budget conscious, ACUVUE OASYS® is a better choice.
-The total cost per day and per eye using ACUVUE OASYS® is about 50% lower compared to the daily cost of 1-DAY ACUVUE® MOIST.
-And over the years, this will add up to quite some money.
+Get ACUVUE OASYS if you don't want to pay top dollars: Convenience comes at a higher price and if you are budget conscious, ACUVUE OASYS is a better choice.
+The total cost per day and per eye using ACUVUE OASYS is about 55% lower compared to the daily cost of 1-DAY ACUVUE MOIST.
+And if you plan to wear contact lenses for many years, this will add up to quite some money.

-Try both if you can: Wearing comfort is not something that you can 'buy' right out of the box.
-Some people will find ACUVUE OASYS® more comfortable than 1-DAY ACUVUE® MOIST and vice versa.
+Try both if you can (and if your eye practitioner recommends): Wearing comfort is not something that you can 'buy' right out of the box.
+Some people will find ACUVUE OASYS more comfortable than 1-DAY ACUVUE MOIST and vice versa.
 We are all unique and so are our eyes and how they respond to contact lenses.
 Both products have proven themselves over all those years, and there are many reasons (as shown) why they are so popular.

 We hope you find this comparison useful and we would love to hear from you.